okkur/reposeed/VISION.md

 * Additions to reposeed only accepted for generic usage
 * Specific additions should be added to the files after generation

+## Core Concept
-## Core ConceptReposeed's core concept is to provide a basic selection of useful templates.
+Reposeed's core concept is to provide a basic selection of useful templates.
 With the help of a configuration file and a small substitution engine the project generates a seed layer for new open source repositories.

 ## General Aim
 Our aim is to provide a sufficient base to built a new open source project on top of.
 Reducing the burden for maintainers and decreasing the hurdles to get started.